Allied Health

 Physiotherapy

-Our physiotherapist at Marnebek helps students learn to move, develop and play at a level appropriate for them to help in the participation in and success of learning activities.
+Our physiotherapist at Marnebek helps students learn to move, develop and play at a level appropriate for them to help in the participation and success of learning activities.
 The role of a physiotherapist in a school includes the following:

-Assessing and providing equipment that a student may need to help with their mobility;
+Assessing and providing equipment that a student may need to help with their mobility

 Occupational Therapy